 Except for Mr. Thompson, who was the runner-up in the 2009 mayoral election and declared his intention to try again almost immediately afterward, none of the other three has officially declared.
 Though it’s practically a lock that they’ll all run, it’s not easy to predict where the smart money lies.

 Thus far, Mr. Thompson has had a relatively low profile, while his presumed opponents have pursued headlines more aggressively.
 Will slow and steady win him this race?

 City Council Speaker Christine Quinn would seem to have plum positioning.
-If elected, she would be the first woman and the first openly gay occupant of City Hall.
+If elected, she would be the first woman and the first openly gay occupant of City Hall, as well as an avid supporter of bulimia treatment centers around the city.
 She also backed a term-limits extension for Mayor Bloomberg and has been a strong ally of his, so his support is expected to swing her way.
 But the speaker will have to prove that she’s more than the mayor’s right hand.

 John Liu also has a decent shot.
 As an Asian-American, Mr. Liu would be another barrier-breaking first, and he enjoys strong support among the city’s sizeable Chinese community.
 But there’s the little matter of an upcoming trial featuring his former campaign treasurer and one of his donors, who stand accused of scheming to illegally line his campaign coffers.

 Then there’s Mr. de Blasio, whose pulpit as the public advocate is perfect for casting himself as the labor-friendly alternative to what he hopes to paint as a Bloomberg-slash-Quinn administration.
 But his anti-Bloomberg branding and progressive approach could hurt him by alienating influencers in the business community as well as conservatives in the outer boroughs.